 Under TIF, councils can fund infrastructure by borrowing against future business rate income.

 The TIF model is backed by the Scottish Futures Trust (SFT), set up by the Scottish government to support public sector investment.

-The Falkirk plan includes improved links from the M9 motorway to create more business space and major flood defences to protect the port and refinery at Grangemouth.'New chapter'
+The Falkirk plan includes improved links from the M9 motorway to create more business space and major flood defences to protect the port and refinery at Grangemouth.